Israel, Hamas Peace Deal Latest; Federal Worker Layoffs; Health Care Subsidies

 NPR's reporter, Anas Baba, who is in Gaza City, sent us amazing images and testimonies of this flood of people on foot walking amidst rubble.

-They're coming from south to north toward Gaza City, which has just been under this punishing, massive offensive by Israel and is in ruins.
+They're coming from south to north toward Gaza City, which has just been under this punishing massive offensive by Israel and is in ruins.

-Baba says, for the first time, there are no Israeli bombardments or airstrikes, and people are out trying to find shelter, clearing rubble.
+Baba says for the first time, there are no Israeli bombardments or airstrikes and people are out trying to find shelter, clearing rubble.
+He says they are on the move.

 It feels like I'm witnessing a place being born again.
+But Gazans here, they don't wait for permission to live.

 They carry hope like oxygen.
 Gaza is not only rubble.

+Gaza is resilience.

-We're now watching for promised surge of aid through the UN allowed back into Gaza soon.
+And what I see see today is people sackered and stubborn, but writing themselves back into existence.
+We're now watching for a promised surge of aid through the UN allowed back into Gaza soon.

+That'll include food, shelters, and vital medical supplies.
 And meanwhile, Israel waits for the return of 20 living and as many as 28 dead hostages.

 What is the mood in Israel?
+There is celebration.

 There's hope and cautious optimism, I'd say.